South Florida Wildlife Center

 Florida Kingsnake

-We are excited to introduce Kingsley the Kingsnake!
-Kingsley was born and raised in human care before being sold as a pet while still a juvenile.
+Meet Kingsley the Kingsnake!
+Kingsley was raised in human care before being sold as a pet.
 Unfortunately, his previous owner did not have the necessary experience to care for him properly, and he was surrendered to us in March 2021.
 While we would have loved to release this native species into the wild, his upbringing in captivity made that impossible.
 However, we are thrilled to have Kingsley join our team as an ambassador for wildlife education.
-Come meet Kingsley and learn more about the importance of wildlife conservation and the role we can all play in protecting our planet.

 Adopt Me